Classification of the Mumford--Tate Groups of Rational Polarizable Hodge Structures: Tori as Mumford--Tate groups

+The equivalent conditions of the lemma are called the \emph{Serre condition}.
+When $T$ is split by a CM field, the Serre condition simply says that the weight of $\mu$ is defined over $\mathbb{Q}{}$.

-A polarizable rational Hodge structure $(V,h)$ is said to be of \emph{CM-type \/} if its Mumford--Tate group is commutative (hence a torus).
-When $(V,h)$ is simple, it is of CM-type if and only if $\End(V,h)$ is a CM-field or $\mathbb{Q}$.
+A rational Hodge structure $(V,h)$ is said to be of \emph{CM-type \/} if it is polarizable and its Mumford--Tate group is commutative (hence a torus).
+When $(V,h)$ is simple, this means that $\End(V,h)$ is either a CM-field or $\mathbb{Q}$.